ICPI/ICPIutilities/README.md

 ```

 #### read_msd()
 The ICPI MER Structured Datasets are posted to [PEPFAR Sharepoint](https://www.pepfar.net/OGAC-HQ/icpi/Products/Forms/AllItems.aspx?RootFolder=%2FOGAC-HQ%2Ficpi%2FProducts%2FICPI%20Data%20Store%2FMER&FolderCTID=0x0120004DAC66286D0B8344836739DA850ACB95&View=%7B58E3102A-C027-4C66-A5C7-84FEBE208B3C%7D) as tab-delimited, text files (the extension is .txt).
 R has no problem reading in delimited files, but can run into issues due to the fact that that R guesses what columns are based on the first 1,000 rows.
 Since the MSDs are large, the first 1,000 rows of a column may be blank and R would interepret the column as string.
 Additional quirks arise from the fact that mechanism ids are read as numbers when they really should be string and the `coarseDisaggregate` variable is read in as a logical variable rather than string.
-The `read_msd()` function helps by importing all the columns as string and then converting the value columns (all starting with FY) to numeric (doubles).
+The `read_msd()` function helps by importing all the columns as string, FY to an integer, and then converting the value columns to numeric (doubles).

 While there is no correct or incorrect way to name variables, [a best practice](http://r-pkgs.had.co.nz/style.html) is to write them as all lower case (or snake casing with underscores to separate words) as opposed to camel casing (eg `coarseDisaggregate`) as found in the MSD files.
 The `read_msd()` function has an option to convert the variables to all lower.